 Application & Timeline

-Applicants are considered for an interview if they meet the minimum GPA requirements: 3.0 (on a scale of 4.0) in prerequisite courses, and 3.0 GPA (on a scale of 4.0) in the last 60 credit hours completed chronologically (whether this coursework is undergraduate, graduate, or post-graduate), AND if they demonstrate at least two of the following program admission preferences:
+Applicants are considered for an interview if they meet the minimum GPA requirements: 3.0 (on a scale of 4.0) in prerequisite courses, and 3.0 GPA (on a scale of 4.0) in the last 60 credit hours completed chronologically (whether this coursework is undergraduate, graduate, or post-graduate), AND if they demonstrate at least two of the admission preferences.

 - Direct patient care experience characterized as moderate or high level